Kongtong Sect

 The Kongtong Sect or Kongtong School is a fictional martial arts sect mentioned in several works of wuxia fiction.
-It is commonly featured as a leading orthodox sect in the jianghu (martial artists' community).
+It is commonly featured as a leading orthodox sect in the wulin (martial artists' community).
 It is named after the Kongtong Mountains, where it is based.

 History

 According to legend, the Kongtong Sect was founded by Mulingzi, who in his childhood had met an immortal in the Kongtong Mountains and learnt martial arts.
-Mulingzi attained a remarkable level of prowess in martial arts and led Kongtong towards its rise to prominence in the jianghu as one of the major orthodox sects alongside Shaolin, Wudang, and others.
+Mulingzi became a formidable martial artist and founded the Kongtong Sect, which later became one of the leading "orthodox" martial arts sects in the wulin alongside Shaolin, Wudang, and others.

-Mulingzi is known for his most powerful skill, the Seven Harms Fist, and his chivalry.
-Mulingzi hated villainy so he often roamed the jianghu in his younger days as a youxia to help the poor and punish the wicked.
-In his later years, Mulingzi still retained his fiery temper and strong aversion towards evil.
+Mulingzi was known for his most powerful skill, the Seven Harms Fist, and his chivalrous character.
+He hated villainy so he often roamed the wulin in his younger days as a knight-errant to help the poor and punish the wicked.
+In his later years, he still retained his fiery temper and strong aversion towards evil.
 Whenever he saw any Kongtong member engaging in an immoral act, he would severely punish that person.
-He was especially strict towards his own apprentices.
+He was especially strict towards his apprentices.

-In The Heaven Sword and Dragon Saber, the Kongtong Sect is led by the Five Elders and it joins five other orthodox sects in a campaign against the Ming Cult, leading to the battle at Bright Peak.
+In The Heaven Sword and Dragon Saber, the Kongtong Sect is led by a group of five elders, who joins five other "orthodox" sects to attack the "unorthodox" Ming Cult.
 Xie Xun of the Ming Cult had stolen the Seven Harms Fist manual from Kongtong and mastered the skill.
-However, Zhang Wuji, the new leader of the Ming Cult, saves it from destruction at the hands of the six sects.
-Zhang also heals one of Kongtong's elders, Zong Weixia, during a fight, and inadvertently improves the cult's relations with Kongtong.
-Zong and some Kongtong members later appear to help Zhang Wuji rescue Xie Xun from Shaolin Monastery, even though Xie was previously an enemy of Kongtong.
+The protagonist Zhang Wuji, who has become the new leader of the Ming Cult, saves the cult from being destroyed by the six sects.
+He also heals one of Kongtong's elders, Zong Weixia, during a fight, and inadvertently improves the cult's relations with Kongtong.
+Zong and some Kongtong members later appear to help Zhang Wuji rescue Xie Xun from Shaolin Monastery even though Xie was previously an enemy of the Kongtong Sect.

 Skills and martial arts

-Kongtong's martial arts bear some resemblance to those of Wudang and Kunlun, because they all have their roots in Taoism.
-Kongtong's main focus in martial arts are to improve physical fitness and increase inner energy strength.
-A unique feature of Kongtong is that its members do not use traditional martial arts weapons such as swords, sabers, and staffs.
+Kongtong's martial arts bear some resemblance to those of Wudang and Kunlun because they all have their roots in Taoism.
+Kongtong's main focus in martial arts are to improve physical fitness and increase neigong strength.
+A unique feature of Kongtong is that its members do not use traditional weapons such as swords, sabers, and staffs.
 Instead, Kongtong has its own custom weapons that come in all forms and shapes, but are nevertheless just as deadly.
-The weapons' designs make them easily concealable and can be used as secret weapons during combat to achieve an edge over opponents.
+The weapons' designs make them easily concealable and can be secretly used in combat to gain an edge over opponents.
 Some of Kongtong's best known skills include: Seven Harms Fist, Soaring Phoenix Hand, and Yin and Yang Grind.